Tachibana Muneshige

-Tachibana Muneshige (立花宗茂), was a Japanese samurai, known in his youth as Senkumamaru (千熊丸) and alternatively called Tachibana Munetora (立花宗虎 or 立花統虎), during the Azuchi–Momoyama period and an Edo-period daimyō.

-He was the eldest biological son of Takahashi Shigetane, a senior retainer of Ōtomo clan.
-He was adopted by Tachibana Dōsetsu, and later married his daughter Tachibana Ginchiyo, succeeding the Tachibana clan.

-His height, estimated from the armor he was wearing, was about 175–180 cm.
-Also, from the stories of Honda Tadakatsu, it was suggested that Muneshige was tall and rode a large horse.
-Muneshige also received the license from the Hekiryu school from Omura Tsuneyoshi in 1590, Nakae Shinpachi in October 1601, and Yoshida Shigetake in 1602, in school of archery.
+Tachibana Muneshige (立花宗茂) was a Japanese samurai and daimyo in the Azuchi–Momoyama period and the Edo period.
+He served as the daimyo of the Yanagawa Domain from 1587 to 1600, and again from 1620 to 1638, and as the daimyo of the Tanagura Domain from 1606 to 1620.
+In addition, he was the head of the Tachibana clan.

 Biography

+Tachibana Muneshige was born as Senkumamaru (千熊丸) on 18 December 1567 in the Bungo Province of Japan.
+He was the son of a senior retainer named Takahashi Shigetane of the Ōtomo clan and was adopted by Tachibana Dōsetsu of the Tachibana clan.
+Muneshige later married Dōsetsu's daughter Tachibana Ginchiyo, before he succeeded Dōsetsu as head of the Tachibana clan.

-In July 27, 1581, Tachibana Dōsetsu and Takahashi Shigetane fought against Tsukushi Hirokado and Akizuki Tanezane in the second Battle of Dazaifu Kanzeon-ji.
-It is in this battle that, Takahashi Munetora, who will be known as Tachibana Muneshige, saw his first notable action.
+On July 27, 1581, Dōsetsu and Shigetane fought against Tsukushi Hirokado and Akizuki Tanezane in the second Battle of Dazaifu at Kanzeon-ji.
+It was this event where Muneshige saw his first notable action in battle.

-Contemporary Italian jesuit Alessandro Valignano has recorded that Muneshige later being adopted as son by Dōsetsu and inherited the Tachibana clan.
-At first, Shigetane declined as he also need Muneshige to inherit the Takahashi clan.
-However, Dōsetsu implored him and stating that although he had Ginchiyo as inheritor of his clan, but he needed strong young samurai to lead the Tachibana clan in the future, as he further stated his reason that after his death, he need strong commanders to lead the both Takahashi clan and Tachibana clan to defend the declining Ōtomo clan.
-As he saw the Takahashi Shigetane potential heirs were many, then he need Muneshige inherit the command of Tachibana.
-Thus Shigetane finally accepted this reason and agree to give Muneshige for the Tachibana clan.
-Then, as he secured the adoption, Dōsetsu immediately changed the lordships of Tachibana clan from his daughter, Ginchiyo, to Muneshige.

-On November 6, Dōsetsu marched to Kama and Honami along with Muneshige and Shigetane.
-While on their way to the rescue of Kutami Akiyasu, the Tachibana and Takahashi forces received information that Akiyasu had safely retreated after fighting Akizuki Tanezane and Monjūjo Munekage (the great-uncle of Munekage) in the Battle of Haratsuru, so they retreated.
-However, Tanezane forces turns out still pursuing them.
-Both fierce battles resulted in over 1,000 casualties, including over 300 casualties from Tachibana and Takahashi, and 760 for the Akizuki clan.
+On November 6, Dōsetsu marched to Kama and Honami alongside Muneshige and Shigetane.
+While on their way to rescue Kutami Akiyasu, Tachibana and Takahashi decided to turn back after receiving information that Akiyasu had safely retreated after fighting Akizuki Tanezane and Monjūjo Munekage in the Battle of Haratsuru.
+However, Tanezane's forces were still pursuing them.
+The fierce fighting resulted in over 1,000 casualties, including more than 300 among the Tachibana–Takahashi forces and 760 for the Akizuki clan.
 (Note: ^ The Tachibana side referred to this battle as the Battle of Junnohara (also called the Third Battle of Kama and Honami, the Battle of Junnohara, or the Second Battle of Yagiyama-Ishizaka (a battle that took place at the Dainichi-ji entrance on the Yagiyama Ishizaka road in Honami County, a different battle from the Second Battle of Dazaifu Kanzeonji and the Second Battle of Dazaifu Ishizaka in Ishizaka, Dazaifu City on July 27 of the same year)), while the Akizuki side referred to it as the Battle of Yagiyama.)